 Leon Bichon's wife, Mamie Jane (also spelled Marie or Mary in some records] (April 1868 - June 1925) was born Mary Jane Carn in Virginia, the child of Irish immigrants.

-The couple married in 1887, while Leon was in the Army, and had seven children:
+The couple married in 1887, while Leon was in the Army, and had eight children:

 Leon Bichon did not start a hoodoo drug store immediately upon rejoining civilian life.
 The City Directories of Houston tell the story of his progress: